Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank can fly.
-		// "Fly Type" - AI (bot) Tanks - When an AI (bot) Tank throws a rock, attacks, gets hurt, or jumps, it has a chance to fly.
 		// Requires "mt_abilities.smx" to be compiled with "mt_fly.sp" to work.
 		"Fly Ability"
 		{